loewymalkov/roman-numerals/README.md

 ## USE and SET-UP

+Use 'git clone https://github.com/loewymalkov/roman-numerals/master' to copy file to desktop.
 Open file in web-browser.
-Input number you want converted to numberals up to 3,999.
+Input number you want converted in roman numerals ranging up to 3,999.
 It will display after you press the submit button.

 ## AUTHORS AND LICENSE